ecathq/ma-municipal-docs/README.md

 Code (scraper, ingestion pipeline) is licensed under GNU General Public License v3.0.
 See LICENSE for details.

-The ingested corpus of municipal meeting records is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
-See CORPUS-LICENSE for details.
+The ingested corpus of municipal meeting records is publicly available.

 Copyright (c) 2026 CivicSense, Inc.